archieeslab/chess/README.md

 The program contains no networking code, telemetry, accounts, cloud features or save files.
 Open source and licenced via the MIT Licence 2026 ©.

+# License

+Open source and licenced via the MIT Licence 2026 ©.